digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 submitters.
 This has the following implications:

 #.
-The correct confirmation response for each view is always uniquely determined,
+The correct mediator response for each view is always uniquely determined,
    because Daml is deterministic.
    However, for performance reasons, we allow occasional incorrect negative responses, when participants start behaving in a Byzantine fashion or under contention.